sivy/monkinetic-2020-content/posts/2003-06-29-b-list-harrumph.md

-Slug: b-list-harrumph
-Date: 2003-06-29
+date: 2003-06-29
+slug: b-list-harrumph
-Title: B-List?
+title: B-List?
 Harrumph.
-layout: post
+---

-So, Bill says I&#39;m &quot;B-list at best&quot; in the blogging pantheon.
-Well, I&#39;d be very happy to be B-List material, thank-you-very-much.
+So, Bill says I'm "B-list at best" in the blogging pantheon.
+Well, I'd be very happy to be B-List material, thank-you-very-much.

-I have but one thing to say:

-bah